kishorekrrish/sfdc-website/_posts/2019-10-12-blockers-two-lwc.md

 date: '2019-10-12T22:25:00.000-07:00'
 categories: [ Lightning Web Components, Lightning ]
 permalink: /2019/09/blockers-in-lwc.html
-description: Blockers You will come across while starting with LWC.
-AURA supports one way and two way data binding, whereas LWC only supports one way data binding.
-We will how this is a blocker and also how to overcome this.
+description: AURA supports one way and two way data binding, whereas LWC only supports one way data binding.
+We will understand how this can be a blocker and also how to overcome this problem.
 image: assets/images/Blockers2-lwc.png
 author: kishore
 tags: